What is a cyber attack?

 People who carry out cyber attacks are generally regarded as cybercriminals.
 Often referred to as bad actors, threat actors and hackers, they include individuals who act alone, drawing on their computer skills to design and execute malicious attacks.
 They can also belong to a criminal syndicate, working with other threat actors to find weaknesses or problems in the computer systems -- called vulnerabilities -- that they can exploit for criminal gain.

 Government-sponsored groups of computer experts also launch cyber attacks.
 They're identified as nation-state attackers, and they have been accused of attacking the information technology (IT) infrastructure of other governments, as well as nongovernment entities, such as businesses, nonprofits and utilities.

 Why do cyber attacks happen?

 Cyber attacks are designed to cause damage.
 They can have various objectives, including the following:

 Financial gain.
-Most cyber attacks today, especially those against commercial entities, are launched by cybercriminals for financial gain.
+Cybercriminals launch most cyber attacks, especially those against commercial entities, for financial gain.
 These attacks often aim to steal sensitive data, such as customer credit card numbers or employee personal information, which the cybercriminals then use to access money or goods using the victims' identities.

-Other financially motivated attacks are designed to disable the computer systems themselves, with cybercriminals locking computers so that their owners and authorized users cannot access the applications or data they need; attackers then demand that the targeted organizations pay them ransoms to unlock the computer systems.
+Other financially motivated attacks are designed to disable computer systems, with cybercriminals locking computers so owners and authorized users cannot access the applications or data they need; attackers then demand that the targeted organizations pay them ransoms to unlock the computer systems.